YaQia/tailbench-in-container/README.md

 ## Component

-- TailBench v0.9[^1]: apps and tools's source code and dependencies
+- TailBench v0.9: apps and tools's source code and dependencies
-- TailBench Datasets[^2]: realword workload dataset
+- TailBench Datasets: realword workload dataset
 - Dockerfile: build a compiling env container on centos
 - docker-compose.yaml: run a building env container, build if image not found